Hansmu/oauth-tutorial/Readme.md

 An app can also invalidate an access token.
 The OAuth server has an endpoint called a revocation endpoint, which can use to revoke an access token and related refresh tokens.
 Can revoke either or both.

+<h2>OAuth Scopes</h2>
+Scopes are a way for the application request access to limited parts of a user's account.
+Scope is not a way to build a permissions system.
+It's a way to limit what an access token can do within the context of what a user can already do.

+There's very little guidance on how to define scopes.
+They're just strings.
+They only mean something to your API.
+One common way to define scopes is using short strings of lowercase letter words. (read_repo, repo:read, example.com/repo/read).
+The bare minimum scopes that you should add is separating read-access from write-access.
+Another good use for scopes is restricting access to any sort of sensitive information.
+Also, using scopes to segment out completely unrelated parts of a larger API can be useful.
+Additionally, adding scopes for APIs that can charge the user (ex API that creates servers on AWS).

+When you're creating a user consent screen, then you should make sure that you're giving enough information to the user that they understand what they are consenting to, but not so much that they feel overwhelmed and just hit OK without reading.
+So add appropriate scopes, but not too many scopes.
+Every scope in the application request needs to be represented on this screen.
+If the user doesn't see this screen, then it's possible for a malicious application developer to request scopes that the user doesn't know they're granting.